JokerQyou/maupassant-hugo/README.md

 And your archive list page will be available at `/test/`.
 Don't forget to edit URL of corresponding menu item.

+## Site search

+By default DuckDuckGo is used when searching from sidebar.
+You can switch to Google by setting `search_provider = "google"` in `[params]` in your site config.

 # Analytics

 As a reader / user of the Internet I hate tracking, because we deserve privacy.
 But as a blogger I was always trying out for new and more accurate tracking / analytics product.